 How Do I Get FINRA Certified?

-Securities professionals must pass qualification examinations administered by FINRA to demonstrate their competence in the particular securities activities in which they will be working.
-The purpose of the exams is to assure that an individual acquires a minimum level of understanding and expertise.
+Securities professionals must pass qualification examinations administered by FINRA to demonstrate their competence in the securities activities they will be working in.
+The exams ensure that an individual acquires a minimum level of understanding and expertise.

 You can’t sell securities in a brokerage firm without being licensed.
 The types of licenses you’ll need depend on the broker-dealer that hires or sponsors you.
-If you plan to obtain the Series 6, Series 7, Series 79, and Series 99, you will also need to pass the Securities Industry Essentials (SIE) Exam.
+If you plan to obtain the Series 6, Series 7, Series 79, and Series 99, you must also pass the Securities Industry Essentials (SIE) Exam.

 The most prevalent FINRA securities certifications are listed below: